The third of the five 2018-dated U.S. quarters honors Voyageurs National Park in Minnesota.

 - Rhode Island’s Block Island National Wildlife Refuge.

 Congress authorized the 56-quarter series with the passage of the America’s Beautiful National Parks Quarter Dollar Coin Act of 2008, which became Public Law 110-456.
 Under the Act, new quarter dollars started appearing in 2010 immediately following the D.C. & U.S. Territories quarter series which, itself, followed the 50-State Quarter series.

 All three programs were and are operated similar to each other.
 For example, for the America the Beautiful series, five new quarter designs are released annually — the same format that the original 50-State Quarter series followed.

 Summary Information about Voyageurs National Park

 Voyageurs National Park of Minnesota was initially established on April 8, 1975 and is found in the northern part of the state near the town of International Falls.
 It takes its name from the French-Canadian fur traders who are believed to be the first European settlers to visit the area and were known as voyageurs.

 The park receives only slightly more than 200,000 visitors annually, but that is actually quite a respectable number owing to several factors.
 Among these is its remote location far from large population bases and out of the way of any major travel destinations.

-Second, while there are a few visitor centers around the periphery of the park, most of its service are accessible only by boat during the summer, or by snowmobile, ski or snowshoe in the winter.
+Second, while there are a few visitor centers around the periphery of the park, most of its services are accessible only by boat during the summer or by snowmobile, ski or snowshoe in the winter.